Essential SE Exam Study Materials

 To protect exam integrity, NCEES only allows certain calculators for the exam.
 You can see the list of approved calculators is on their website.

 Get your calculator well before the exam.
 You should be using this calculator to solve practice problems.
 This helps develop a sense of familiarity.
 It also eliminates a potential source of stress during the exam.
-Don’t forget to bring a 2nd calculator to the exam incase the first one breaks.
+Don’t forget to bring a 2nd calculator to the exam in case the first one breaks.

-I bought and used the Casio FX-991ES for the exam.
+I bought and used the Casio FX-115ES for the exam.
 I am still using it 5 years later.
 It replaced the TI-89 as my main calculator.
 It’s lightweight and solar powered, so I don’t have to worry about changing the batteries.

 Conclusion (TL;DR)